What is the NBNTM completion date?

-The NBN roll out is well and truly underway right across Australia with Optus now able to offer broadband services to more than 1.4 million Australian homes as of January 2016.
-We get the warm and fuzzies just thinking about all of our happy customers who now have speedy NBN access, but we sure haven't forgotten about the rest of you.
-We can hear your excitement and anticipation when you ask, "when will the NBN roll out be completed?!"
+The nbn roll out is well and truly underway right across Australia with Optus now able to offer broadband services to more than 1.4 million Australian homes as of January 2016.
+We get the warm and fuzzies just thinking about all of our customers who now have speedy nbn access, but we sure haven't forgotten about the rest of you.
+We can hear your excitement and anticipation when you ask, "when will the nbn roll out be completed?!"

 WHEN WILL THE NBN BE FINISHED?

-It's a tricky question to answer and definitely not one with a definitive date, however by 2020 nbn™ aims to have built all the infrastructure that enables all homes, businesses and communities across Australia to access high speed broadband.
+It's a tricky question to answer and definitely not one with a definitive date, however by 2020 nbn™ aims to have built the infrastructure that enables all homes, businesses and communities across Australia to access the high capacity broadband network.

 - DARK GREEN: nbn™ approved construction partners are undertaking pre-construction activities in your area.